unbit/blastbeat/README.md

 'message type' identify the kind of the message.
 This is the list of currently defined message types:

+headers (request/response contains HTTP headers as a raw format)

-headers (request/response contains HTTP headers encoded in uwsgi format)
+uwsgi (request/response contains HTTP headers encoded in uwsgi format)

 body (request/response contains raw body)